sr-lab/hoogle_plus/README.md

-# Extension to Hoogle+
+# Hoogle⋆: Synthesis of Constants and λ-abstractions in Petri-net-based Synthesis using Symbolic Execution
-We extended the Hoogle+ program synthesizer for Haskell, so that it supports the generation of constants and input-output examples.
+We extended the Hoogle+ program synthesizer for Haskell, so that it supports the generation of constants and λ-abstractions.

 # Setup